r2mishra/roebling/README.md

 # References
 - [Ali](https://github.com/nakabonne/ali) - Reference load testing library implemented in Go
 - [Vegeta](https://github.com/tsenart/vegeta) - Go library implementing Pacer and Attacker modules used in Ali
 - [Asciichart](https://github.com/madnight/asciichart) - Reference for the core plotting logic.
+The code for getting a formatted list of strings from a list of latencies is taken from asciichart.
+We've built on top of this to resize the plot to fit terminal width and also add other widgets.